Synthesis of Robust Optimal Strategies in Weighted Timed Games: Abstract

 \section{Abstract}

-Weighted Timed Games (\WTG for short) are the most widely used model to describe controller synthesis problems involving real-time issues.
-The synthesized strategies rely on a perfect measure of time elapse, which is not realistic in practice.
-In order to produce strategies tolerant to timing imprecisions, we rely on a notion of robustness first introduced for timed automata.
-More precisely, \WTG{s} are two-player zero-sum games played in a timed automaton equipped with integer weights in which one of the players, that we call \MinPl, wants to reach a target location while minimising the cumulated weight.
-In this work, we equip the underlying timed automaton with a semantics depending on some parameter (representing the maximal possible perturbation) in which the opponent of \MinPl can in addition perturb delays chosen by \MinPl.

-The robust value problem can then be stated as follows: given some threshold, determine whether there exists a positive perturbation and a strategy for \MinPl ensuring to reach the target, with an accumulated weight below the threshold, whatever the opponent does.
+Weighted Timed Games (\WTG{s} for short) are widely used to describe real-time controller synthesis problems, but they rely on an unrealistic perfect measure of time elapse.
+In order to produce strategies tolerant to timing imprecisions, we consider a notion of robustness, expressed as a parametric semantics, first introduced for timed automata. \WTG{s} are two-player zero-sum games played in a weighted timed automaton in which one of the players, that we call \MinPl, wants to reach a target location while minimising the cumulated weight.
+The opponent player, in addition to controlling some of the locations, can perturb delays chosen by \MinPl.
+The robust value problem asks, given some threshold, whether there exists a positive perturbation and a strategy for \MinPl ensuring to reach the target, with an accumulated weight below the threshold, whatever the opponent does.

 We provide in this article the first decidability result for this robust value problem.
 More precisely, we show that we can compute the robust value function, in a parametric way, for the class of divergent \WTG{s} (this class has been introduced previously to obtain decidability of the (classical) value problem in \WTG{s} without bounding the number of clocks).
 To this end, we show that the robust value is the fixpoint of some operators, as is classically done for value iteration algorithms.
-We then combine in a very careful way two representations: piecewise affine functions introduced in~\cite{AlurBernadskyMadhusudan-04} to analyse \WTG{s}, and shrunk Difference Bound Matrices (DBM for short) considered in~\cite{SankurBM-11} to analyse robustness in timed automata.
+We then combine in a very careful way two representations: piecewise affine functions introduced in~\cite{AlurBernadskyMadhusudan-04} to analyse \WTG{s}, and shrunk Difference Bound Matrices (shrunk DBMs for short) considered in~\cite{SankurBM-11} to analyse robustness in timed automata.
 The crux of our result consists in showing that using this representation, the operator of value iteration can be computed for infinitesimally small perturbations.
 Last, we also study qualitative decision problems and close an open problem on robust reachability, showing it is \EXP-complete for general \WTG{s}.